Fiji vs Tahiti?

-Both offer cultural experiences, show casing their individual cultures, and many of the larger resorts in both locations offer cultural nights with Kava nights in Fiji and Polynesian dancers in Tahiti
+Both offer cultural experiences, showcasing their individual cultures.
+Many of the larger resorts in both locations offer cultural nights with Kava nights in Fiji and Polynesian dancers in Tahiti.

 Most of the resorts in both Fiji and Tahiti offer spa treatments, though the cost in Fiji is less expensive.